celo-org/celo-monorepo/packages/phone-number-privacy/signer/docs/deploy-on-aws.md

     aws iam attach-role-policy --role-name signerTaskExecutionRole --policy-arn arn:aws:iam::{YOUR_ACCOUNT_ID}:policy/signerTaskAllowSecretManager
     ```

-    If you want to manage the RDS postgres permissions using IAM, you can add also in this policy the permissions to allow access to the signer task.
+    If you want to manage the RDS postgres permissions using IAM, you can also add permissions for signer access to this policy.

 1. Create ECS Fargate cluster